John Thomas Oborne

 Locations in this story: ShaftesburyFrance & FlandersTyne Cot MemorialPoor Yard, ShaftesburySt.
 James' Church, ShaftesburyHoly Trinity Church, Shaftesbury23 Aynhoe Road, Brook Green, Hammersmith, LondonSt.
 Marylebone, London

 Story: John Thomas Oborne was born on 10th March, 1883, in Shaftesbury and baptised at Holy Trinity Church, Shaftesbury, on 16th May, 1884.
 He was the son of Frederick Oborne, a Mail Cart Driver, and Elizabeth Oborne (née Roberts).
 By 1901 John had left home and was working as a Labourer in St. Marylebone, London.
 He was married on 5th September, 1903 to Emily Phillips in the Paddington Registry Area, London.
-At the time of the 1911 Census he was working as a Road Labourer and living at 23 Aynhoe Road, Brook Green Hammersmith, London.
+At the time of the 1911 Census he was working as a Road Labourer and living at 23 Aynhoe Road, Brook Green, Hammersmith, London.
 His parents meantime were living at Poor Yard, Shaftesbury.
 His father died in 1912.
-He enlisted in Hammersmith, London, on 13th June 1916 as a Rifleman in the 12th Battalion of the Rifle Brigade (The Prince Consort's Own) (Service No. S/21923).
+He enlisted in Hammersmith, London, on 13th June 1916 as a Rifleman with the 12th Battalion of the Rifle Brigade (The Prince Consort's Own) (Service No. S/21923).
 By that time his wife was living at 6 Bircham Mews, Blythe Road, Hammersmith.
-He served in France & Flanders and was awarded the Victory and British War medals.
-He was missing presumed killed on 17th Aug 1917 and has no known grave.
-His name appears on the Tyne Cot Memorial (Panels 145 to 147).
-He is remembered on the St. James' War Memorial and on the Roll of Honour in St. James' Church, Shaftesbury.
-His wife received a widow's pension the equivalent of £1.43p. per week with effect from 25th February 1918.
+He served in France & Flanders on 19 Jun 1917 and joined his battalion in the field.
+He went missing presumed killed on 17th Aug 1917 a mere two months after his arrival at the front.
+He has no known grave thus his name appears on the Tyne Cot Memorial (Panels 145 to 147).
+He was later awarded the Victory and British War Medals.
+He is also remembered on the St. James' War Memorial and on the Roll of Honour in St. James' Church, Shaftesbury.
+His wife received a widow's pension the equivalent of £1.43p. per week for herself and her four children with effect from 25th February 1918.